 By this point, the students should have their entire worksheet filled with their own creative dialog based on what they have just watched.

 Next, have them get together in groups and read out what they have written.

 After about 5 minutes, have the groups share the funniest or most dramatic dialog from the smaller groups with the entire class.

 You could award mini “Oscar” trophies for the best dialog for different genres, like best comedy or drama etc.

 Lastly, play the scene again with the volume on and see how the students’ dialog compares to the actual dialog from the film.

 Follow-Up ESL Activities:

 Perhaps, ss an extension to the lesson, you could try the Funny or Die Speaking Activity which focuses on building students’ conversation skills.
-They can also give their own opinions about funny movie clips.
+Also, consider the TED Talk ESL Listening Activity to improve listening comprehension.

 View this activity on ESL Expat’s YouTube Channel: